University Administrative Policies

 2. Safe Work Environment

 The University strives, through various programs, to make the workplace a safe and healthful environment for all persons, including students, faculty, staff, and visitors.
 The key to a safe work environment is the prevention of on-the-job accidents before anyone can suffer an injury.
-This responsibility is shared by all, and everyone is encouraged to bring work-related safety and health concerns to their supervisors' attention and/or the University Department of Safety & Risk Services (SRS) as soon as possible.
+This responsibility is shared by all, and everyone is encouraged to bring work-related safety and health concerns to their supervisors' attention and/or the University Environmental Health and Safety Department (EHS) as soon as possible.
 Supervisors are encouraged to conduct periodic safety inspections of all work areas under their control.
-Assistance is available from SRS.
+Assistance is available from EHS.

 Employees will perform their jobs in a safe manner, with concern and care for their safety and the safety of others.
 Employees who perform their jobs in an unsafe manner, or who engage in behavior or activities that endanger the health or safety of themselves or others, are subject to disciplinary action up to and including dismissal.